arc80/plywood/base/docs/QuickStart/index.md

     $ cd plywood

-## Building PlyTool
+## Building Crowbar

-The first thing you must do in a new Plywood workspace is to build [PlyTool](PlyTool).
-PlyTool is a command-line application upon which the entire Plywood workflow is based.
+The first thing you must do in a new Plywood workspace is to build [Crowbar](Crowbar).
+Crowbar is a command-line application upon which the entire Plywood workflow is based.

-To build PlyTool, you must run `Setup.cmake` using appropriate command-line arguments for your local machine.
+To build Crowbar, you must run `Setup.cmake` using appropriate command-line arguments for your local machine.
 To figure out what command-line arguments to use, run `cmake -P Setup.cmake` first.
 It should display output similar to the following:

     $ cmake -P Setup.cmake
     *** Error: No generator chosen ***